 I was wanting to make a handout that was more user friendly when I attended a midwifery conference in October of 2016 where I took a class on nutrition for pregnancy.
 After that class, I updated my nutrition handout to 13 main points about nutrition.
-If you would like my Pregnancy Nutrition Made Simple tips, go here to get your free download.
+If you would like my free tips to have a healthy pregnancy, click on the picture below.

 What about you?
 Do you find it easy or hard to have a good diet while pregnant?
 What helped you the most?